 So add this store to your itinerary when planning a solo trip to NYC.
 Plus, they have killer souvenirs like t-shirts that proclaim, “A well-read woman is a dangerous thing”.
 I mean really, do shirts get much better than this?
 The only answer to this question is no, they do not.

 I could literally spend an entire day in Strand Bookstore!
 Just don’t forget to hop on the elevator and make your way to the third floor, where all the super cool and super vintage, rare, first edition books lie.
 Truly an amazing place to stand in awe of the enduring power of the written word.

-.2.
-Morgan Library and Museum
+2. Morgan Library and Museum

 Can you tell I have a thing for books?
 Weird, I know, but this place is even more amazing than Strand.

 Just picture the library in Beauty and the Beast and you’ll have an idea of just how magical this vastly underrated library really is.

-Here you’ll never feel alone because you’re not really supposed to talk in libraries anyway.
+Because while you’re here, you’ll never feel alone because you’re not really supposed to talk in libraries anyway.

 Not only is admission free, but you’ll be able to experience a live jazz performance too!
 Yup, book nerd paradise found.

 3. The Met (The Metropolitan Museum of Art)

 Yes, this place really is the proverbial holy grail of Museums in New York City!
 Plus, between the MET on 5th Avenue and the Cloisters, you could literally spend several days here, taking in all the magnificent artifacts that call the MET home (can I call the MET home?
 Pretty Please!)

 But even if you LOATHE museums, the MET is still totally epic and a must-see!
 Sure, the MET is a traditional museum, but it is also so much more, in a totally non-cliched way.

 You can also sit and enjoy some live piano music at the cafe that overlooks the main entrance (basically where the photo below was taken).

-Do not miss the Temple of Dendur!
+Before you leave though, do not miss the Temple of Dendur!
 This Egyptian period temple (literally a whole temple that was just plopped, boop, into the City) is one of the most photogenic places in New York City.

 4. The Seaglass Carousel

 Feel like being a kid again without schlepping all the way to Coney Island?
 Then why not catch a ride on the sea glass carousel a magical place that truly stands out amidst the natural flora of Battery Park.

 Why the fish theme?
 Apparently, Park designers wanted to add something light, bright, and totally fun to the rather drab park interior.
 They chose fish because the park was the first home of the New York Aquarium (Boom!
-You can use that nugget of knowledge to win the final round of Who Wants to be a Millionaire).
+You can use that nugget of knowledge to win the final round of Who Wants to Be a Millionaire).

 What, feeling a little blue because the ride is over?
 Well, never fear because this carousel is located in the one and only Battery Park.

 Tucked away amongst the hustle and bustle of the Lower West Side, there lies a quaint neighborhood with a charm and character that is almost completely absent from New York City.

-A place that you probably won’t find in any guidebook.
-A place where charmingly historic and insanely exquisite townhouses dominate the urban landscape; buildings that are adorned with a diverse assortment of botanical life; plants that help remind you that New York City really can expertly intertwine the beauty of manmade and natural structures.
+A place that you probably won’t find in any solo travel NYC guidebook.
+A place where charmingly historic and insanely exquisite townhouses dominate the urban landscape.

+Buildings that are adorned with a diverse assortment of botanical life; plants that help remind you that New York City really can expertly intertwine the beauty of manmade and natural structures.

-A true gem of a street that you can use to walk Uptown, towards the Flat Iron building and the Em[ire State Building, in case you need a little more proverbial spice in your life.
+A true gem of a street that you can use to walk Uptown, towards the Flat Iron building and the Empire State Building, in case you need a little more proverbial spice in your life.

-7. Check out some great views and street art in DUMBO
+6. Check out some great views and street art in DUMBO

 Dumbo was once a heinous beast of a neighborhood!